 The Company has a revolving line of credit, described above.
-The balance as of August 31, 2024 was \$2,222,728 and is reflected on the accompanying balance sheet.
+The balance as of February 28, 2025 is \$4,570,000 and is reflected on the accompanying balance sheet.

 As previously disclosed, the Company entered into a Patent and Technology License Agreement dated effective as of February 23, 2021 (as amended, the "Duke License Agreement") with Duke University ("Duke").
-Through the Duke License Agreement, the Company had anticipated, either directly or through its wholly-owned subsidiary, Celle Corp., exploring, testing, and administering treatments to patients with osteoarthritis and with conditions for which there are limited U.S. Food and Drug Administration ("FDA") approved therapies, including cerebral palsy, autism, and multiple sclerosis.
+Through the Duke License Agreement, the Company had anticipated, either directly or through its wholly-owned subsidiary, Celle Corp., exploring, testing, and administering treatments to patients for which there are limited U.S. Food and Drug Administration ("FDA") approved therapies, including cerebral palsy and autism.
 In connection therewith, the Company had anticipated requiring capital to pay for the startup expenses relating to its planned infusion clinic, to finance clinical trials related to the Duke License Agreement, to develop biopharmaceutical manufacturing capabilities and for capital expenditures for software enhancements and purchases of equipment and obligations under the Duke License Agreement.
 Specifically, the Company had previously anticipated that over \$50 million would be needed over the next 5 years to fund its activities related to the Duke License Agreement.

-However, on October 4, 2024, the Company filed a demand for arbitration (the "Arbitration Demand") against Duke with the American Arbitration Association ("AAA").
+However, on October 4, 2024, the Company filed a demand for arbitration (the "Arbitration Demand") against Duke with the American Arbitration Association.
 Among other things, the Company alleges in the Arbitration Demand that Duke fraudulently induced Cryo-Cell to enter the Duke License Agreement and further breached the agreement on various occasions.
-In connection therewith, the Company has requested that the arbitrator enter an award in the Company's favor and against Duke for damages in an amount to be proved at a final hearing, interest, attorneys' fees, and arbitration fees and costs, along with all other relief to which the Company is entitled at law or in equity.
-Cryo-Cell has notified Duke that it believes such damages exceed \$100 million.
+In connection therewith, the Company has requested an award in the Company's favor and against Duke for damages in an amount to be proved at a final hearing, interest, attorneys' fees, and arbitration fees and costs, along with all other relief to which the Company is entitled at law or in equity.
+The Compay has notified Duke that it believes such damages exceed \$100 million.